A Guide to Filoli Historic House and Garden in California

 Holidays at Filoli/Christmas at Filoli

-Holidays at Filoli are special nights throughout the winter season when you can walk through the gardens that have been fully decorated in lights!
-They have a holiday bar with festive drinks and the mansion is filled with holiday decor.
-I wrote a full post about Holidays at Filoli because they’re so special!
+They have a holiday bar with festive drinks and the house is filled with holiday cheer.
+I wrote a full guide about Holidays at Filoli because they’re so special!

 What to Wear to Filoli